sirrobot01/debrid-blackhole/README.md

 The repair worker is a simple worker that checks for missing files in the Arrs(Sonarr, Radarr, etc).
 It's particularly useful for files either deleted by the Debrid provider or files with bad symlinks.

+**Notes**

+- For those using the webdav server, set the `use_webdav` key to `true` in the debrid provider config.
+This will speed up the repair process, exponentially.
-**Note**: If you're using zurg, set the `zurg_url` under repair config.
+- For those using zurg, set the `zurg_url` under repair config.
 This will speed up the repair process, exponentially.

 - Search for broken symlinks/files
 - Search for missing files